maherharb/MATE-T580/README.md

 The datasets used in the various demos and assignments were collected from different sources on the Internet and placed in a single folder for convenience to students.
 The datasets and scripts are used for sole educational purposes.

-Educators interested in obtaining the .Rmd files used to created the lessons should contact me with their request.
+Educators interested in obtaining the .Rmd files used to create the lessons should contact me with their request.